orsonteodoro/oiledmachine-overlay/README.md

 Here is an example of what I mean.

 IMPORTANT:  For firefox, chromium, surf, you need to copy the contents of profiles/package.use.force from the overlay to your /etc/portage/profile/package.use.force to ensure that you can mutually exclusively choose between either 64 or 32 bit compiled builds for multilib environments.
+The package.use.force from the overlay will not work as expected because of a quirk or a bug in emerge.
 The 32 bit builds are perceived to be better under heavy memory loads compared to the native 64 bit compiles of these packages.
 If you run a 64 bit multilib environment, choose the 32 bit build instead.

 *www-client/firefox - 32 bit only builds on an multilib machine.
 See important above for details to properly set flags.